 A special funding situation exists for the Local employers of the Police and Fire Retirement System of New Jersey.
 The State of New Jersey, as a non-employer, is required to pay the additional costs incurred by Local employers.
-The amount recognized by the College as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the College as of the June 30, 2021 and 2020 measurement date are as follows:
+The amount recognized by the College as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the College as of the June 30, 2022 measurement date is as follows:

-2021 2 20 College's Proportionate Share of Net Pension Liability \$ - \$ - State of New Jersey's Proportionate Share of Net Pension Liability Associated with the College 615,469 602 ,259 \$ 615,469 \$ 602 ,259
+2022 College's Proportionate Share of Net Pension Liability \$ - State of New Jersey's Proportionate Share of Net Pension Liability Associated with the College 628,308 \$ 628,308

-The following information is related to the PERS and PFRS cost sharing multiple-employer defined benefit pension plans:
+The following information is related to the PERS and PFRS cost-sharing multiple-employer defined benefit pension plans:

-As of June 30, 2021 and 2020, the College reported a liability of \$28,139,476 and \$31,822,633, respectively, for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2020 and 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019 and 2018.
+As of June 30, 2022, the College reported a liability of \$19,283,864 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
 The College's proportion of the net pension liability was based on a projection of the College's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.

-The College's proportion of the net pension liability was based on its share of the State of New Jersey's collective pension amounts allocated on the basis of actual fringe benefits charges assessed to the College for the fiscal years 2021 and 2020.
-The State of New Jersey's proportionate share was based on actual employer contributions to the PERS and PFRS for fiscal years 2021 and 2020 related to total contributions of all participating employers for the fiscal years.
-At June 30, 2021 and 2020, the College's proportion was 0.06% for PERS and 0.02% for PFRS.
-For the years ended June 30, 2021 and 2020, the College's recognized pension income was \$1,610,289 and \$915,519, respectively, for PERS and pension expense of \$102,761 and \$179,071, respectively, for PFRS.
+The College's proportion of the net pension liability was based on its share of the State of New Jersey's collective pension amounts allocated on the basis of actual fringe benefits charges assessed to the College for the fiscal year 2022.
+The State of New Jersey's proportionate share was based on actual employer contributions to the PERS and PFRS for fiscal year 2022 related to total contributions of all participating employers for the fiscal year.
+At June 30, 2022, the College's proportion was 0.05% for PERS and 0.02% for PFRS.
+For the year ended June 30, 2022, the College's recognized pension income was \$3,861,388, for PERS and pension income of \$401,641 for PFRS.